hazraChandrima/nirmas/README.md

 # Instagram Posts Screenshot Capture Tool

-This Python script automates the process of taking screenshots of an Instagram profile and its posts (images only) using **Selenium WebDriver** and **Chromedriver**.
+It automates the process of taking screenshots of an Instagram profile and its posts (images only) using **Selenium WebDriver** and **Chromedriver**.
 The script ensures compatibility with your installed Chrome version using `chromedriver_autoinstaller`.

 ## Features